-The good news for our residents is spending time outside has significant and wide-ranging health benefits.
+Our residents are spending time outside has significant and wide-ranging health benefits.
 Recent reports reveal that exposure to greenspace reduces the risk of type II diabetes, cardiovascular disease, stress, and high blood pressure.
 Besides helping you live a longer, healthier life, spending time in nature can help you live a happier life, too.
-It can help improve your physical, mental, and emotional wellbeing.
+It can help improve your physical, mental, and emotional well-being.

 Of course, all communities by Simple Life feature signature community amenities including sports courts, walking trails, and swimming pools, making it easy to enjoy outdoor relaxation and fitness close to home.

-Also, here are some ideas for fun outdoor activities near Lakeshore our tiny house community in the heart of central Florida:
+Here are some ideas for fun outdoor activities near Lakeshore our tiny house community in the heart of central Florida.

 Spending time outside makes you happy!
 While researchers still aren’t exactly sure what causes this link between outdoors and happiness, many studies have shown that our moods take a positive shift when we spend time outside surrounded by nature.
 Jump into your simple lifestyle today and let living in a smaller, more space efficient space inspire you to get outside and explore!